ISISComputingGroup/ibex_developers_manual/Setting-up-googleTest-to-work-with-EPICS-build-process.md

 You will need to have the `googleTest` support submodule and built the master branch.
 This will create a `gtest.lib` which you can link against.

+More information on googleTest can be found at https://github.com/abseil/googletest.
+We are using version 1.8.x currrently at ISIS.

+Good places to start on how to write tests using googleTest is https://github.com/abseil/googletest/blob/master/googletest/docs/primer.md.

 ## Release file

 Remember to add the path to the Google Test support module in your IOC support module Release file.